 Bank Loan and Loan Participation Risks.
 Investing in bank loans involves risks that are additional to and different from those relating to investing in other types of debt securities.
 Any specific collateral used to secure a bank loan may decline in value or become illiquid, which would adversely affect the loan's value.
 In the event of a borrower's bankruptcy or other default, we could experience delays or limitations with respect to our ability to realize the benefits of the collateral securing a bank loan, and there can be no assurance regarding the value that may be obtained upon the sale of collateral.
-No active trading market may exist for certain bank loans or loan participations, which may impair our ability to realize full value in the event we need to sell a loan or loan participation and make it difficult for us to value the bank loans and loan participations in which we invest.
-Adverse market conditions may impair the liquidity of some actively traded bank loans and loan participations.
+No active trading market may exist for certain bank loans or loan participations, which may impair our ability to realize full value in the event we need to sell a loan or loan participation and make it difficult for us to value the bank loans and loan participations.
 To the extent that a secondary market does exist for certain bank loans and loan participations, the market may be subject to irregular trading activity and wide bid/ask spreads, which may result in limited liquidity and pricing transparency.
 In addition, bank loans and loan participations may be subject to restrictions on sales or assignment and generally are subject to extended settlement periods that may be longer than seven days.